balena-io/balena-cli/doc/cli.markdown

 ## device rm &#60;uuid&#62;

-Use this command to remove a device from resin.io.
+Use this command to remove a device from balena.

 Notice this command asks for confirmation interactively.
 You can avoid this by passing the `--yes` boolean option.

 Examples:

-	$ resin device rm 7cf02a6
+	$ balena device rm 7cf02a6
-	$ resin device rm 7cf02a6 --yes
+	$ balena device rm 7cf02a6 --yes

 ### Options